NoorieAyeshaM/face_recognition/README.md

 OpenCV Errors: Check if the camera is functioning properly.

-STEPS TO BE FOLLOWED TO TRAIN THE MODEL:
+9.STEPS TO BE FOLLOWED TO TRAIN THE MODEL:

 1.Search for google teachable machine